 - Find the Set Automatically option and toggle it On.

-If you prefer having your time being five minutes forward so you’re never late for work, then you should sync the app with Google servers.
+If you prefer having your time five minutes forward so you’re never late for work, then you should sync the app with Google servers.
 Hopefully, you wouldn’t need to modify your local time settings.
 To get everything in sync, follow the steps below.

 - Open the Google Authenticator app;